theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-update.md

 |Tableau Extract API | Component is only required for Tableau destination |
 |Start Menu Shortcut | Component that adds shortcuts to the start menu |
 |Convert Config files | Converts extractions, sources, destinations, etc. from previous version format to new format.
 Crucial when installing major releases and upgrading from e.g., version 3.x to 4.x.|
 Install Service | Installs the server component as a windows service.
-See also section [Architecture](./architecture).|
+See also section [Introduction to Xtract Universal](./introduction).|

 The license installation procedure is described in the section [Installing the license](license#installing-the-xtract-universal-license---xtractuniversallicensejson).